George Ellis (composer): Education concerts

 Ellis was musical director of the Sydney Opera House Proms concerts (2002–2010) presenting over 1,000 performances of various themes for young audiences using the persona "The Big G".
 He has presented education concerts for various orchestras around Australia including the Canberra Symphony Orchestra, Orchestra Victoria and Willoughby Symphony Orchestra (Mini Maestros series).
 He has presented the Pops for Tots concerts every year since 2000 for the Penrith Symphony Orchestra.
 Ellis has created new orchestral concerts including The Conductor and The Clown, The Maestro and the Magician, Mozart vs Beethoven, Musical Opposites, A Musical Theatre Journey Through the Orchestra, Beatles Orchestrated for Kids, and Tommy and the Magical Bell.
 Mimi's Symphony – an orchestral story for children, written in collaboration with Justine Clarke, contains original music by Ellis (2019).

 Awards

 Ellis received Student of the Year at the Sydney Conservatorium of Music (1987).
 His composition Pop Mass received First Prize in the Orchestral and Choral section of the Sydney Eisteddfod (1990).

 His Archibald Prize portrait, painted by Evert Ploeg, received the People's Choice Award at the Art Gallery of New South Wales (2007).
+In 2025, Ellis was nominated for an ARIA Award for the composition Mimi’s Symphony written with Justine Clarke.